QasimK/programmers-compendium/linux/ssh.md

 ### Mosh

-Mosh uses SSH for initial authentication.
+* Mosh uses SSH for initial authentication.
+* Requires UDP ports 60000–61000 to be open \(you can get away with 60000-60010\).